 10. App Functions

-Apps are trendy these days and, for once, this trend actually makes sense.
-In an effort to make things as convenient as possible for visitors, many website operators implement apps on their site without thinking through the ramifications.
+Apps are trendy these days and, for once, this trend makes sense.
+To make things as convenient as possible for visitors, many website operators implement apps on their site without thinking through the ramifications.
 An audit reviews your apps and determines if any will cause legal issues.
 Let’s look at one situation becoming more common to see how apps might be an issue.

 11. Testimonials and Endorsements